at our Open Days

-From France (by road/rail): take Le Shuttle from Calais to the Folkestone Eurotunnel Terminal.
+Driving from France: take Le Shuttle from Calais to the Folkestone Eurotunnel Terminal.
 From the terminal, follow signs to Folkestone, Dover, Canterbury and Ramsgate (M20/A20).
 Stay on the A20 until instructed to join the A260 signposted Canterbury.

 Plan your journey: EuroTunnel (Le Shuttle)

 Ferry from Calais or Dunkirk: Ferries, including those operated by DFDS Seaways and P&O, go from the Port of Dover to Calais or Dunkirk.
 Then use the National Rail Service from Dover Priory to Canterbury East Rail Station.
 You will then use the local bus service, taxi or walk to the University.

 The information below is for travelling by train to Canterbury.
 The National Express also runs an airport transfer service.

 From London Heathrow: take the underground to London Victoria then rail to Canterbury.
 Alternatively, take the Heathrow Express to Paddington, underground to St Pancras International then rail to Canterbury.
 Approximate journey time 2 hours 20 minutes.

 From London Gatwick: take the train to London St Pancras International then high-speed rail to Canterbury.
 Approximate journey time 2 hours.
 Alternatively, take the train to London Bridge then rail to Canterbury.
 Approximate journey time 2 hours 15 minutes.